 In the yogic texts, the body is described as being like a chariot, the senses are horses, the mind is the reins, the driver is the intelligence and the eternal soul is the passenger.
 Just as the great war was about to begin, Arjuna asked Lord Krishna to pull the chariot out into the middle of the battlefield so he could take one more look at the assembled armies, which were mostly composed of his friends and family.
 It is at that dramatic moment that Krishna pulled the chariot to the center of the field.
 There in the midst of both armies, the 700 verses of the Bhagavad-gita were spoken.

-Jeffrey Armstrong is currently working on an updated translation of The Bhagavad Gita Comes Alive, publishers VASA Vedic Academy of Sciences & Arts, anticipated release date 2020.
+Jeffrey Armstrong has just released a translation of The Bhagavad Gita Comes Alive, publishers VASA Vedic Academy of Sciences & Arts.
 He is the author of best-selling book: Spiritual Teachings of the Avatar, published by Simon & Schuster/Beyond Words, Karma the Ancient Science of Cause & Effect, Mandala Publishers and the award winning book God/Goddess the Astrologer - Soul Karma and Reincarnation How We Continually Create Our Own Destiny.
 He teaches the Philosophy & Lifestyle of Yoga around the world to yoga practitioners and corporations.
-Contact www.jefffreyarmstrong.com
+Contact www.GitaComesAlive.com